The best video doorbells for 2023

 Does my video doorbell record all the time?

 No. That would be impractical for storage and would quickly wear out battery models.
-Video doorbells only record when their motion sensors are triggered, and many models have motion zones and other settings you can change so that only certain types of motion will trigger the video.
+Video doorbells only record when their motion sensors are triggered, and many models have motion zones and other you can change so that only certain types of motion will trigger the video.
 Some models also have a background recording function that allows them to preview the first couple of seconds before the motion sensor is triggered.

 How long does a battery on a video doorbell last?